 Flower tempura with coconut shoot salad

-This dish is a real tribute to The Market Experience’s prime location inside Bangkok’s Pak Khlong Talat flower market.
+This dish is a real tribute to the old cooking school, The Market Experience, it was located inside Bangkok’s Pak Khlong Talat flower market.
 Flowers make excellent tempura that’s not only deliciously crispy but also beautiful to look at – and the dipping sauce is wickedly addictive.
 Use whatever mix of pretty edible flowers and crisp vegetables you can find locally.
 The secret ingredient here is the limestone (see notes), which helps achieve a killer crispy finish.

 Serves two as a starter or as part of a spread of dishes

 1tsp of fresh garlic

 2tbsp fish sauce

 2string beans-cut 1inch

 100 ml of soda water